L. G. Dupre: Dallas Cowboys

-Dupre was selected by the Dallas Cowboys in the 1960 NFL Expansion Draft.
+Dupre was selected by the Dallas Cowboys in the 1960 NFL expansion draft.
 In the Cowboys 1960 inaugural season, he led the team in rushing with 104 carries for 362 yards in 11 games (5 starts).
 He also scored 3 touchdowns in the tie against the New York Giants, helping avoid losing all of the games in the season.

 In 1961, his role was reduced with the emergence of Don Perkins and Amos Marsh.
 He was released on September 4, 1962.

 A Baltimore Sun article on October 2, 1962, indicated that the Baltimore Colts were interested in signing him to replace Lenny Moore, in case his injuries were serious enough to keep him from playing.
 The Sun reporter spoke with Dupre's wife in Dallas and she explained that Dupre had to first check with his employer (General Electric) about a leave of absence.
 She indicated that he had a good job and did not want to lose it.
 His wife was still Sissy Dupre.
 He stayed retired from professional football and did not return to Baltimore.

 Personal life

 Dupre married wife Alda Maxine (Sissy) Dupre on February 4, 1955 in Waco, Texas.
-He was a survivor of the 1947 Texas City explosion disaster that killed 650 people.
 On August 9, 2001, he died after a lengthy battle with cancer.
 His brother Charlie Dupre also played football in Baylor University and in the National Football League.

 While playing in Baltimore, Dupre worked for Bethlehem Steel and Montgomery Wards during the off season.
 In 1959, Dupre was involved in a bowling establishment venture with Unitas, who served as president of "The Pro Bowl", whilst Dupre was executive V.P.
 Apparently, the business relationship ended relatively quickly: when Unitas was sued in July 1964 by bowling manufacturer, Brunswick Corporation, Dupre's name and "The Pro Bowl" were nowhere in sight.
 Instead, the names of Colts owner Carroll Rosenbloom and Colts General Manager Donald Kellet were included in the suit.